Vaginal mesh op 'should be last resort'

 Some mesh implants have caused painful and debilitating complications for patients.

+Ms Williams, who often struggles to get out of bed due to complications following mesh implant surgery, has endured countless operations and procedures since her initial surgery.

+She said surgeons have told her it is too dangerous to remove any mesh which is still causing her problems.

-The group's report said preventative measures should be promoted more.
+On Friday, a report by a group of experts on behalf of the Welsh Government said preventative measures should be promoted more.

 They include services for continence, chronic pain and physiotherapy.